 IT projects can differ greatly in terms of complexity, scope, and design.
 It is commonly known that initiation, planning, execution, monitoring, and closure are the five common project stages that every IT project must go through.
 These fundamental procedures are needed to transform a concept into a finished good.

-IT project management software enables teams to manage risk, scope creeps, and rapidly changing client needs with various tools and applications.
+IT project management software enables teams to manage risk, scope creeps, knowledge base, and rapidly changing client needs with various tools and applications.
 There are customized reports, Kanban boards, personalized dashboards, and Gantt charts that can catalyze project development.

 Thus, it would not be wrong to summarize that while several industries benefit from project ERP, IT has benefited the most.